caiks/TBOT03/README.md

 actor       WAIT_SCAN       time 0.025s     x: -2   y: 1.51 yaw: 120
 actor       STOP    time 0.033s
 ```
-Again the 30 degrees rotation is chosen to be equal to the default field of view of the level 1 actives in structure 1.
+Again the 30 degrees rotation is chosen to be equal to the default field of view of the level one actives in structure 1.
 In general we are aiming to have a *slice* topology resolution such that there is generally a *slice* transition for each action.
 Ideally we would have a *slice* per act as well as an *event* per act.
 That is, the indeterminacy of the `TBOT02` *slice* topology will be improved not only by a better map between *slice* and configuration space, but also by a better map between action and *slice* transition.

-Mode 3 is the same as mode 2 except that the turtlebot rotates clockwise.
+Mode 3 is the same as mode 2 except that the turtlebot rotates clockwise, i.e. an actor state of `RIGHT`.
 Mode 4 tests the `WAIT_ODOM` state.

+#### Modes 5-7

-Now, having dealt with the new update state transitions, we move on to acquiring active *history* and *modelling*.
+Now, having dealt with the new update state transitions, we will consider acquiring active *history* and *modelling*.
 In mode 5, the turtlebot chooses an action at random from a probability distribution.
 By default, for every turn `LEFT` or `RIGHT`, the turtlebot will move `AHEAD` 5 times -
 ```json
 {
 	"structure" : "struct001",